+- 1. Legal mechanisms to assure medical quality - 2.
+Legal mechanisms to protect and promote patient autonomy

+Specific subtopics within these two broad themes include:

-The class is unified around two main themes: legal mechanisms to assure medical quality and legal mechanisms to protect and promote patient autonomy.
-Specific topics include: (a) the formation and termination of the treatment relationship (contracts); (b) the duty to treat (statutory); (c) informed consent (torts, statutory); (d) privacy and confidentiality (torts, statutory); (e) medical malpractice (torts, evidence, civil procedure, agency), (f) hospital liability (torts, agency); (g) managed care liability and ERISA preemption (agency, statutory); and (h) licensure (statutory, administrative).
-This course emphasizes legal doctrine over litigation strategy or public policy.
+- 1. Formation and termination of the treatment relationship (contracts) - 2.
+Duty to treat (statutory) - 3.
+Informed consent (torts, statutory) - 4.
+Privacy and confidentiality (torts, statutory) - 5.
+Medical malpractice (torts, evidence, civil procedure, agency) - 6.
+Hospital liability (torts, agency) - 7.
+Managed care liability and ERISA preemption (agency, statutory) - 8.
+Licensure, accreditation, and certification (statutory, administrative).

-Notwithstanding this substantive content, this Health Law: Liability & Quality course might alternatively be characterized as an advanced torts class in which healthcare is just a "vehicle" for more generally exploring liability (and some regulation) as a means for assuring quality.
+Notwithstanding all this specialized substantive content, this Health Law Liability & Quality course might alternatively be characterized as an advanced torts class in which healthcare is just a "vehicle" for more generally exploring liability (and some regulation) as a means for assuring quality.
 In other words, this class is designed to prepare you for legal practice regardless of where your professional path takes you.